dotbitHQ/dotbithq.github.io/developers/integration-guide.md

 ## List Your Dapp on .bit Official Website

 We are constantly collecting projects that have completed integration with .bit.
-If we missed your project's information, please email [supermancy@did.id](mailto:supermancy@did.id) with the following information:
+If we missed your project's information, please email [mancy@d.id](mailto:mancy@d.id) with the following information:

 - Project name;
 - Logo and URL;